EDITOR'S NOTE: Watch the video above for step-by-step instructions on how to properly fill out and return your mail-in ballot in Pennsylvania.

 A signature is required on the back of the outer envelope that contains the secrecy envelope and ballot.
 Make sure to sign the back of that envelope before putting it in the mail or a county drop box.
 A mail-in ballot that arrives without that signature will be thrown out.

-Counties across the state will be installing drop boxes for voters who want to return mail-in ballots without using the U.S. Postal Service.
-(NBC10 will soon have a graphic that shows locations of drop boxes.)
+Most counties across the state have drop boxes for voters who want to return mail-in ballots without using the U.S. Postal Service.